ArjanJ/async-fetch-client/README.md

-# Async Fetch Client
+# Async fetch client

-Simple wrapper around isomorphic-fetch to help make API calls easier.
+A thin wrapper around isomorphic-fetch to help make API calls easier.
 This is a function I end up reusing in different projects, mostly tailored to my own use.

 ## Install